Woman found alive after six days stranded in California forest

 A missing woman has been found alive after spending six days lost in a California forest under heavy snowfall, police say.

-According to the Lassen County Sheriff’s Office, Sheena Gullett, 52, had been stranded in her car in the woods of Lassen County since 14 April.
-On the morning of 20 April, after days of helicopter and ground searches, a sheriff’s sergeant found the vehicle, and Ms Gullett “immediately” came out.
+According to the Lassen County Sheriff’s Office, Sheena Gullett, 52, had been stranded in her car in the woods near Little Valley since 14 April.
+On the morning of 20 April, after days of helicopter and ground searches, a sheriff’s sergeant found the vehicle, and Ms Gullett rushed out.

 “She was very emotional, but physically okay,” the Sheriff’s Office said.